D7EAD/mkPIVM/README.md

 Feed it raw shellcode.
 It emits another raw blob: a small virtual machine that interprets a lifted, encrypted-at-rest version of your original instructions.
 The output is itself position-independent code and runs anywhere the original shellcode would, from a remote-thread loader to a code cave detour.
 Every per-seed knob varies independently: cipher family, register slot layout, opcode-to-handler permutation, dispatcher topology, junk-gadget pattern, IR obfuscation insertion points.
 Two builds from the same input share fewer than a hundred coincidental bytes out of tens of kilobytes.

 Why: native shellcode is signature-trivial.
 Wrapping it in a per-instance VM with a per-instance cipher leaves nothing useful at rest, and lifting the instructions to bytecode puts another wall between disk bytes and any disassembler that knows what x86 looks like.
 As far as I can tell from a literature sweep, no public tool ships exactly this pipeline: raw PIC in, raw polymorphic VM PIC out.
 So, I mentioned that in the research paper it demanded.
-To be honest, if I am right about no one having done this before, and I am pretty confident, I am surprised. _Nonetheless_, enjoy.
+To be honest, if I am right about no one having done this before, and I am pretty confident, I am surprised. _Nonetheless, enjoy._

 ## Quick start